British Polling Council

 The British Polling Council (BPC) is an association of market research companies whose opinion polls are regularly published or broadcast in media in the United Kingdom.
+The current President is Jane Green.

-The BPC was established in 2004, twelve years after the perceived failure of opinion polls to come close to predicting the actual result of the 1992 United Kingdom general election.
+The BPC was established in 2004, twelve years after the perceived failure of opinion polls to come close to predicting the actual result of the 1992 general election.
 BPC members use a range of fieldwork methods (telephone, door-to-door, and internet) and statistical tools.

 Members

+Founding members

-The following organisations are members of the BPC (founding members in bold):
+The following organisations are founding members of the BPC: